How to Choose Spill Kits

 I have 4 x 205 Litre Drums on site which I have been told I should have a spill kit for.
 What size of kit should I choose?

-The drums need to be stored on a spill pallet having a minimum sump capacity of 205 Lires.
-You should always think along the lines of ‘how often are all 4 drums full?’ and ‘what is the likelihood of all 4 drums failing/being knocked over at the same time?’.
+These storage drums need to be stored on a spill pallet having a minimum sump capacity of 205 Litres.
+You should always think along the lines of, ‘how often are all 4 drums full?’ and ‘what is the likelihood of all 4 drums failing/being knocked over at the same time?’.
 A kit in the region of 100 – 255 Litres may be a common sense size.
 Always consider a kit with drain protection if the drums are sited in a sensitive area.